typst/typst/tests/typ/layout/grid-3.typ

   [foo],
   rect(height: 100%, width: 100%, fill: rgb("fc0030"))[Still no height],
   [bar],
   [The nature of being itself is in question.
 Am I One?
-Am I Many?
 What is being alive?], [baz],
   [The answer],
   [42],